Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Cyclic subrepresentations

 where dots denote the corresponding finite sum of simple fractions with denominators $(2k+2n+j_p+z \mp i \rho)^{n+p}$, $p=1,2, \ldots, p_{{}_{\textrm{max}}}$.
 Let us replace the expression $2k+2n$ in each denominator by a variable $x$.
 Then, after reducing the sum in $[\ldots]$ to a common denominator $D$, $b_{{}_{n,k}}$ can be written as

 with some polynomials $N$ and $D$.
 If

 with $x^{n+q}$ in the second term coming from the estimation

 then the remainder, counting all terms of the series $|b_{{}_{n,k}}|$ with $n+k\geq R$, is easily seen to be bounded by a remainder of a convergent series with the bound independent of the particular choice of $\rho,z$ in the assumed domain.
-The degree condition (\ref{DegreeCondition}) can be checked ``by hand on paper'' only for the simplest double series, e.g. the first three in $f_3$.
-It would be difficult to check it ``by hand'' for the last two double series in $f_3$, and for the general term of the series (\ref{GeneralSeries}).
+The degree condition (\ref{DegreeCondition}) can be checked ``by hand on paper'' only for the simplest double series, e.g. the first three simplest subseries in $f_3$.
+It would be difficult to check it ``by hand'' even for some of the subseries in $f_3$, and for the general term of the series (\ref{GeneralSeries}).
 But we can use the observation: the condition (\ref{DegreeCondition}) follows from the pointwise convergence of the series in the domain $|\textrm{Im} \, \rho| <\epsilon$, $z>1$, where the integral, represented by the series, is convergent.
 In this domain of the variables $\rho,z$, $|b_{{}_{n,k}}(\rho,z)|$ goes to zero faster than $\tfrac{1}{n^2}\tfrac{1}{(n+k+q)^3}$.
 Indeed, let $\mathfrak{l}(\rho,z,\lambda)$ be the numerator of $g$ in the integral representation (\ref{GeneralInt}) of the series (\ref{GeneralSeries}).
 Then $b_{{}_{n,k}}(\rho,z)$ is given by the Laplace integral

 in which $\mathfrak{l}$ has zero of order $\geq q+3$ at $\lambda=0$, and, thus, $\mathfrak{l} \cdot \lambda^n$ has zero of order $\geq n+q+3$.
 Therefore, we have the asymptotic (\cite{Sidorov}, Theorem 1, p.
 398)